CoolistCoder/MathExpansionC/README.md

 # MathExpansionC
-A C library that can be used to calculate common mathematical formulas
+A C library that can be used to calculate common mathematical formulas.

+Currently supports:
+2D Points